DT0072/tour-of-heroes/README.md

 # Tour Of Heroes
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.
+But I have make changes to turn it into an E-Commerce Store.

 ## Development server